Neuroling/SPINCO_SINEEG/Analysis/SiN/EEG/3_analysis/1_Read_epochs_relabel/README.md

 - **EPO_runner.py** is the main script for finished code
 - **EPO_functions.py** is a collection of functions for handling epoching
-- **EPO_constants.py** contains variables that do not change across files, such as subject IDs
+- **EPO_constants_\*.py** contains variables that do not change across files, such as subject IDs.
+Different for experiment1 and experiment2
 - **sketch_EPO_writing.py** is for trying out and debugging code before putting it in EPO_functions.py